RockySheoran/pokemonSite/README.md

 This project examines the Pokémon franchise, focusing on its diverse creatures, gameplay strategies, cultural significance, and the collectible card game, showcasing its lasting influence in gaming and popular culture.
 https://pokemonking.netlify.app/

+## Sure!
+Here’s a condensed version:

+Species Name: Pokémon's name.
+Speed: How fast it is in battle.
+Weight: Its mass.
+Experience: How much XP it has.
+Abilities: Passive effects it has.
+Attack: Its power or damage potential.
+Height: Its size.
 ## Features

 - [ ] **Modern UI/UX**: Intuitive, responsive design for a seamless shopping experience.